Skip to main page content

 Bumann D, Schothorst J. Bumann D, et al. Cell Microbiol.
 2017 Oct;19(10). doi: 10.1111/cmi.12766.
 Epub 2017 Aug 4.
 Cell Microbiol.
 2017.
 PMID: 28672057 Review.

-Studies in cell culture infection models are unravelling more and more of the underlying molecular and cellular mechanisms but also s …
+This growth depends on exploitation of host nutrients through a large Salmonella metabolism network with hundreds of metabolites and enzymes.
+Studies in cell culture infection models are unravelling more and more of the underlying molecular and cellular mechanisms b …

 Osteomyelitis Imaging.